Rogue ex-policeman, six others die in Venezuela forces raid

 But his death prompted an outcry over what critics called an extrajudicial killing and turned him into a martyr for hard-line foes of Maduro.

-“Honor and glory to those brave citizens who gave their life for their ideals,” tweeted former Caracas mayor Antonio Ledezma, now in exile in Spain after himself being jailed on charges of leading a coup against Maduro.
+“We saw a group of civilians surrendering but, despite that, they were massacred,” said lawmaker Delsa Solorzano, adding that the opposition-run congress would investigate Perez’ “execution.”

-Venezuela is suffering an unprecedented economic crisis that has left its once-prosperous citizens suffering from rising incidence of malnutrition and preventable diseases.
-Foods and medicine are increasingly out of the reach of citizens because they are not available at supermarkets or are too expensive.
+Venezuela is suffering an unprecedented economic crisis that has left its once-prosperous citizens suffering from rising malnutrition and preventable diseases.
+Foods and medicine are increasingly out of people’s reach because they are not available at supermarkets or are too expensive.

-Maduro says the country is the victim of an “economic war” led by political adversaries and fueled by economic sanctions levied by the government of U.S. President Donald Trump.
+Maduro says the country is the victim of an “economic war” led by political adversaries and fuelled by economic sanctions levied by the government of U.S. President Donald Trump.

-Reporting by Caracas newsroom; Writing by Brian Ellsworth; Editing by Alexandra Ulmer, Andrew Hay and Susan Thomas
+Additional reporting by Corina Pons and Alexandra Ulmer; Editing by Susan Thomas and James Dalgleish